 Carpet terminology used by carpet manufacturers, flooring distributors, carpet dealers, wall to wall carpet installers, floor covering inspectors, carpet and rug cleaners and others.
-Here are some of the best vacuum and steam cleaner combos.

 Carpet Terminology from A – Z